-The MIB will try to have a decision made within three months as to whether compensation will be paid out.
-But a decision about how much compensation you’ll be due will usually take longer than this.
+The MIB will try to have a decision made within three months as to whether compensation will be paid out for injury claims.
+But a decision about how much compensation you’ll be due for any insurance claims will usually take longer than this.

 If there’s a dispute around liability, conflicting evidence or someone was seriously injured in the accident then a police report will be required by MIB.
 This can lengthen proceedings as criminal prosecutions need to be closed before police can release the report.